 Dual-authentication, however, where more than one employee’s consent is needed to switch a SIM is an effective first step in preventing such attacks.
-Requiring all SIM exchanges to occur in person would also help, as few hackers are willing to physically present themselves in order to execute a crime.
+Requiring all SIM exchanges to occur in person would also help, police say, as few hackers are willing to physically present themselves in order to execute a crime.

 Sergeant Samy Tarazi told Krebs:

 “Without knowing the ins and outs of how these companies work, it’s very easy for us to say they should have two people authorizing each SIM swap.
 But I agree anything that makes [the criminal SIM swappers] have to show up in person to do this would ideally be the best scenario.”